-We want to make it easier for you to help yourself by providing clear, straightforward information about issues you may be struggling with, as well as advice on how to improve your health and wellbeing.
+We want to make it easier for you to help yourself by providing clear, straightforward information about issues you may be struggling with.
+There is also advice on how to improve your health and wellbeing.

-The most important thing to do if you are being bullied is to reach out to someone immediately (like a parent/guardian, school teacher or support worker).
+The most important thing to do if you are being bullied is to reach out to someone immediately (eg. parent or guardian, school teacher or support worker).

 Bullying can be a scary experience, so try not to deal with it on your own.
 Explaining to an adult what is happening can enable you to take the first step to make it stop and gain some practical advice on how to get through it.

 For information on statistics and information on bullying please take a look at the following websites:

 Drugs and alcohol are taken by young people for many different reasons.